Old Fashioned Carrot Pudding Easy Recipe

 Carrot Pudding Recipe Variations

-This pudding recipe is a very good classic, but it also lends itself to customization.
+This pudding recipe is a perfect classic, but it also lends itself to customization.
 So have fun with it and create your carrot pudding traditions!
 Here are a few ideas.

 • Jazz things up with a grating of fresh ginger for some zing and fresh orange zest for added brightness.